irrustible/async-oneshot/README.md

 [![Package](https://img.shields.io/crates/v/async-oneshot.svg)](https://crates.io/crates/async-oneshot)
 [![Documentation](https://docs.rs/async-oneshot/badge.svg)](https://docs.rs/async-oneshot)

-A fast and small async-aware oneshot channel.
+A fast, small, full-featured, async-aware oneshot channel.

 Features:

-* Probably the fastest oneshot channel in the world (see 'Performance')
+* Blazing fast!
+See `Performance` section below.
-* Tiny code, only one dependency and a blazing quick build.
+* Tiny code, only one dependency and a lightning quick build.
 * Complete `no_std` support (with `alloc` for `Arc`).
 * Unique feature: sender may wait for a receiver to be waiting.